josephrcox/easy-reddit-downloader/README.md

 #### Can I run this on my computer?
 Any computer that can run NodeJS can run this, although a stable internet connection and room for the posts to download will decrease the chance of random errors.
 If you face problems, submit an issue!

+#### Why did you (mapleweekend) make this?
+In the past, I have wanted to download subreddits for offline consumption.
+This makes it easy to do so and does not need OAUTH which I found annoying with many other tools.
+I also just wanted a fun tiny project to work on during vacation so I spent a couple of hours making and refining this.

 ## Upcoming features
 Please see the issues tab to see upcoming features and vote on what you want the most.